-- Dorsal fin has rows and stripes of white on black
+- Dorsal fin with stripes of white over black

-Black sea bass are structure-loving fish and are associated with reefs and rubble found offshroe.
+Coastal waters near structure and rocky bottoms.
 Smaller specimens are often found inshore in finger channels.

-These fish spawn January through March and are protogynous hermaphrodites, meaning older females becoming breeding males.
-Black sea bass are omnivorous bottom feeders, and their diet includes small fish, crustaceans, and shellfish.
+Spawn January through March and are protogynous hermaphrodites, meaning older females becoming breeding males.
+Omnivorous bottom feeders, and their diet includes small fish, crustaceans, and shellfish.

 State Record: 5 lb, 1 oz, caught near Panama City.